timjtorres/Key-Dissemination-Simulation/README.md

 - [ ] Implement primitives as classes.
 For example, make a class `SecretSharingPrimive` that inherits from `ig.Graph`.
 I think this may be a better way to organize things.
 - [ ] Determine scope of analysis.
 If we are working with very large networks, we may want to use a library with better performance.
 For example, `Graph-tool` or `Networkit`.
 Likely unnecessary.
 See [NetworkToolsBrainstorm.md](NetworkToolsBrainstorm.md)

+## GitHub

+See https://github.com/timjtorres/Key-Dissemination-Simulation for the latest updates.

 ## Sources

 1. Michael Langberg, Michelle Efros, "Characterizing positive-rate key-cast (and multicast network coding) with eavesdropping nodes", arXiv:2407.01703v1 [cs.IT], 2024.